Key takeaways:

 Newark, NJ 07101

-The license exam ensures that HVAC technicians in the state have the necessary knowledge and skills to perform their job safely and effectively.
-By passing the appropriate exams, applicants demonstrate that they have a comprehensive understanding of HVAC systems, codes, regulations, and safety practices.
+The license exam ensures that HVACR technicians in the state have the necessary knowledge and skills to perform their job safely and effectively.
+By passing the appropriate exams, applicants demonstrate that they have a comprehensive understanding of HVACR systems, codes, regulations, and safety practices.

-The HVAC/R license exam in New Jersey consists of two parts: a business and law exam and a technical exam.
+The HVACR license exam in New Jersey consists of two parts: a business and law exam and a technical exam.
 The technical exam covers topics such as electrical systems, HVAC systems, and refrigeration systems.
+You are required to score 70% or higher on each exam to pass.

 - Electrical Knowledge, Motors, and Controls